kalumjudy/Portfolio/README.md

 ## ArcGIS Project
 ### Suitability Analysis for citywide Green Roofs

 This ArcGIS project aims to develop a suitability matrix based on environmental, social vulnerability index and building structures to identify potential buildings for building green roofs in Boston.
-The analyses is built using ArcGIS Model Builder, Spatial Analyst Tools (including Weighted and Fuzzy Overlay).
+The analysis is built using ArcGIS Model Builder, Spatial Analyst Tools (including Weighted and Fuzzy Overlay).